authelia/authelia/README.md

 ## Deployment

-If you don't have any LDAP and nginx setup yet, I advise you to follow the Getting Started.
-That way, you will not require anything to start.
+If you don't have any LDAP and/or nginx setup yet, I advise you to follow the [Getting Started](#Getting-started) section.
+That way, you can test it right away without even configure anything.

-Otherwise here are the available steps to deploy on your machine.
+Otherwise here are the available steps to deploy **Authelia** on your machine given your configuration file is **/path/to/your/config.yml**.

 ### With NPM

     npm install -g authelia
+    authelia /path/to/your/config.yml

 ### With Docker

     docker pull clems4ever/authelia
+    docker run -v /path/to/your/config.yml:/etc/authelia/config.yml -v /path/to/data/dir:/var/lib/authelia clems4ever/authelia

+where **/path/to/data/dir** is the directory where all user data will be stored.

 ## Getting started

 The provided example is docker-based so that you can deploy and test it very quickly.

+### Pre-requisites

+#### npm
+Make sure you have npm and node installed on your computer.

+#### Docker
+Make sure you have **docker** and **docker-compose** installed on your machine.
+For your information, here are the versions that have been used for testing:

+    docker --version

+gave *Docker version 17.03.1-ce, build c6d412e*.

+    docker-compose --version

+gave *docker-compose version 1.14.0, build c7bdf9e*.

+#### Available port
-First clone the repo make sure you don't have anything listening on port 8080 before starting.
+Make sure you don't have anything listening on port 8080.

+#### Subdomain aliases

-Add the following lines to your /etc/hosts to simulate multiple subdomains
+Add the following lines to your **/etc/hosts** to alias multiple subdomains so that nginx can redirect request to the correct virtual host.

     127.0.0.1       secret.test.local
     127.0.0.1       secret1.test.local